fonoster/routr-walkthrough-tutorial/tutorial.md

 ### Getting a list of domains

-To see the available domains in your Routr instance run this command:
+To see the available domains in your Routr instance, run this command:
 ```bash
 rctl get domains
 ```